All right, Hour 2, Sean Hannity Show, toll-free, 800-941-SHAWN.

 That's the weakest position of any leader.

-And that's the kind of rhetoric that I think will be reflected tonight.
+And that's the kind of rhetoric that I think will be reflected tonight, speaking to an exceptionally narrow base from a position of profound weakness.

 It really is a frightening time for the world and for America.

-You know, I listen to Pete Buttigieg.
+You know, I listened to Pete Budajudge.

-He said we can't drill for any more oil because we're transforming away from fossil fuels.
+He said, we can't drill for any more oil because we're transforming away from fossil fuels and Jen Saki demanding, dismissing GOP demands to drill oil, calling it a misdiagnosis, as she said.

 And then even going further, saying increasing U.S. oil production would not address rising gas prices.

-Can somebody send her to an eco 101 class?
+Can somebody send her to an Eco 101 class?

 Because that is exactly not true.

-That is the exact opposite.
+That is the exact opposite would happen.

 If you increase the supply worldwide and the demand remains constant, guess what?